nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 You can find the video for this guide on our YouTube channel [here](https://youtu.be/iZdN2GmefXI).

-## The hardware

-In this guide we'll be using a ST Microelectronics [STM32F746 NUCLEO](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f746zg.html) board.
-This is a rather common and inexpensive board that packs a Cortex M7 with 1MB flash, 320 kB of RAM and includes an ethernet connector.

 ## Installing Visual Studio

 The first part is to get Visual Studio (both 2017 and 2019 versions are supported) and the **nanoFramework** extension installed.